 Additional related fees, particularly with an oral surgeon may include an initial surgical consultation ($50 – $135), x-rays ($13 – $135) and sedation ($200 – $400 or more) if required.
 Many dental insurance plans cover 70 percent to 80 percent of tooth extraction costs if the procedure is considered to be medically necessary and not done just for cosmetic reasons.

 Typically, dental insurance permits only about $1,000 per year coverage, so if there are other teeth needing to be extracted then the cost can escalate above the annual limit.
 Because of the limited coverage that dental insurance provides, most people have come to realize that they don’t have much protection from the high cost of dental care with dental insurance alone.

-With over 90 years of experience in our Sandy Springs office our goal is to help you understand a procedure which may vary depending on the circumstances surrounding the tooth being pulled.
+With over 90 years of experience in our Sandy Springs and Chamblee office our goal is to help you understand a procedure which may vary depending on the circumstances surrounding the tooth being pulled.
 We feel that finances never should be an obstacle to treatment.
 For your convenience, we offer several payment options and payment plans to suit your individual needs.
 If you have additional questions or concerns, do not hesitate to contact our office or email us.